James has a 25 year track record of commercial leadership in complex technology and science based businesses, in both the private and public sectors.

 Mike brings experience from an extensive and esteemed international career in telecommunications, related research and associated innovation having developed BT’s licensing and venturing business.

 Mike also has other board roles including Innovate UK, the Enterprise Committee of the Royal Academy of Engineering, Ordnance Survey and Astigan Ltd. an Ordnance Survey joint venture.
-He will also be the Deputy President of the Institution of Engineering and Technology (IET) commencing 1st October 2016.
+Mike is currently President of the Institution of Engineering and Technology (IET) and was awarded an OBE for services to innovation in 2017.